rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

 that the RPC server will die just after sending us the answer, but before sending an acknowledgment message for the request.
 If that happens, the restarted RPC server will process the request again.
-That's why the spring-amqp client we must handles the duplicate responses gracefully, and the RPC should ideally be idempotent.
+The spring-amqp client handles the duplicate responses gracefully, and the RPC should ideally be idempotent.

 ### Summary